lucafoscili/lf-nodes/docs/FRONTEND_PROXY.md

   - Adding rate-limiting to the `/verify` token endpoint (per-IP and per-session sliding window).
   - Storing sessions in a persistent backend (Redis) and adding a background session prune job.
   - Using signed, short-lived download URLs if you need to expose `/view` outputs publicly.
-  - Turning off `PROXY_DEBUG` and any debug endpoints before making the service publicly accessible.
+  - Turning off `WORKFLOW_RUNNER_DEBUG` and any debug endpoints before making the service publicly accessible.

 ## Google OAuth (optional) — env vars and setup notes